-The Financial Aid Office may request proof of information, including copies of federal income tax returns or other household information to confirm your eligibility.
+The Financial Aid Office may request proof of information, including a federal tax transcript or other household information to confirm your eligibility.
 An award will not be made until all required documents are turned in.
-Forms required by the College (other than tax returns and other personal documents) may be downloaded at www.lakemichigancollege.edu/finaid or through Wavelink.
+Forms required by the College (other than tax transcripts and other personal documents) may be downloaded at www.lakemichigancollege.edu/finaid or through WaveLink.
 All information will be considered confidential, and copies will be maintained in your file for auditing purposes only.

-You will receive an award Letter
+You will receive an Award Letter